 - the deceased was resident in the parish at the time of death, that residence being their main and permanent home (see note 1)

-- the deceased was on the electoral roll of the church at the time of death
+- the deceased was on the electoral roll of a church in our benefice at the time of death

 In addition to an entitlement, this benefice will allow funerals (and burials, if required) when a long-term resident has had to move, because of infirmity, from their residence here to a nursing home (see note 2).